 Brooks has a phenomenal collection of reliable, durable running shoes.
 As a company that identifies with my mission to get outdoors and maintain an active lifestyle, I like the idea of supporting their cause.
 And they support you back.

 I’ve had great experiences with everything except for the tearing mesh in the Cascadia 11s.
-And it looks like the latest Cascadias resolve that issue.
+And it looks like the Cascadia 12 model resolves that issue.

 These kicks offer an awesome option for a bunch of different types of terrain.
 Although they’re designed to take on a more rugged journey, I’ve used them on everything from sidewalk running to boulder hopping without issue.
 And Brooks stands behind their products, which makes the investment a lot less scary.

-I hope you found this review to be informative and helpful in your search for the right kicks.
+I hope you found this Brooks Cascadia 12 review to be informative and helpful in your search for the right kicks.